tldr-pages/tldr/pages/common/batch.md

 # batch

 > Execute commands at a later time when the system load levels permit.
-> Results will be sent to the users mail.
+> Results will be sent to the user's mail.
 > See also: `at`, `atq`, `atrm` `mail`.
 > More information: <https://manned.org/batch>.